 The Company places premium on ensuring effective channels of communication with its employees by keeping them informed on matters affecting them and the performance of the Company.
 To this end, Management maintains an open-door policy whilst also ensuring accurate and timely dissemination of information through all available communication channels within the Company.
 The relationship between Management and the in-house employee Unions remains very cordial.
-Regular dialogue takes place at informal and formal levels, and the Unions help to foster employee motivation and welfare i t i а t i v e.
+Regular dialogue takes place at informal and formal levels, and the Unions help to foster employee motivation and welfare initiatives.

+e.
 Employment of Physically Disabled Persons